shopware/docs/guides/plugins/plugins/framework/message-queue/add-message-handler.md

 bin/console messenger:consume async
 ```

-You can also append more transports to the command, so the worker will consume messages from multiple transports:
+You can also append more transports to the command, so the worker will consume messages from multiple transports which will result in prioritisation as mentioned in [Prioritized Transports](https://symfony.com/doc/current/messenger.html#prioritized-transports):

 ```bash
 //